arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-processes-learning-outcomes-and-phases-of-learning/basic-types-of-acquisition-outcomes/the-acquisition-of-new-knowledge.md

 ![Figure 2136.
 Fourteen knowledge propositions from a section of a primary school science textbook](../../../../../../assets/images/TECKSFig2136.png "Figure 2136.
-Fourteen knowledge propositions from a section of a primary school science textbook"){.image-inline}
+Fourteen knowledge propositions from a section of a primary school science textbook"){: .image-inline}

 *Figure 2136.
 Fourteen knowledge propositions from a section of a primary school science textbook*